Ahkello Witherspoon: 2022

-On March 25, 2022, the Pittsburgh Steelers signed Witherspoon to a two–year, $8.00 million contract extension that includes an initial signing bonus of $2.96 million.
+On March 25, 2022, the Steelers signed Witherspoon to a two-year, $8 million contract extension with an initial signing bonus of $2.96 million.
 He entered training camp projected to be the No. 3 cornerback on the depth chart under the Steelers' new defensive coordinator Teryl Austin.
 Austin was hired to replace Keith Butler after he chose to retire.
 Head coach Mike Tomlin named Witherspoon the No. 1 starting cornerback to begin the season in lieu of Levi Wallace and paired him with Cameron Sutton.

-On September 11, 2022, Witherspoon started in the Pittsburgh Steelers' season-opener at the Cincinnati Bengals and set a season-high with eight combined tackles (six solo), had one pass deflection, and made his lone interception of the season on a pass by Joe Burrow to wide receiver Tyler Boyd in the fourth quarter of their 20–23 overtime victory.
-In Week 3, he made five combined tackles (four solo) and one pass deflection before he exited in the third quarter of the Steelers' 17–29 loss at the Cleveland Browns due to a hamstring injury.
-He was inactive for the next four games (Weeks 4–7) due to his hamstring injury.
-On October 30, 2022, Witherspoon returned from injury and made five solo tackles before head coach Mike Tomlin benched him for the second half after he was responsible for giving up two touchdown receptions as the Steelers lost 13–35 at the Philadelphia Eagles.
-On December 3, 2022, the Steelers officially placed him on injured reserve due to his hamstring injury.
-He finished the season with only 20 combined tackles (17 solo), two pass deflections, and one just interception.
+Witherspoon started during the season-opener at the Cincinnati Bengals and had a season-high with eight combined tackles (six solo), a pass deflection, and his lone interception of the season on a pass by Joe Burrow to wide receiver Tyler Boyd in the fourth quarter of the 23–20 overtime road victory.
+Two weeks later against the Browns on Thursday Night Football, Witherspoon recorded five combined tackles (four solo) and a pass deflection before leaving the eventual 29–17 road loss with a hamstring injury.
+He was inactive for the next four games (Weeks 4–7) due to his injury.

+During a Week 8 35–13 road loss to the Eagles, Witherspoon returned from injury and made five solo tackles before head coach Mike Tomlin benched him for the second half after Witherspoon gave up two touchdowns.
+On December 3, 2022, the Steelers officially placed Witherspoon on injured reserve due to his hamstring injury.
+He finished the 2022 season with 20 combined tackles (17 solo), two pass deflections, and an interception in 13 games and five starts.

-On May 17, 2023, the Pittsburgh Steelers officially released Witherspoon.
+On May 17, 2023, Witherspoon was released.

 Los Angeles Rams

-On June 29, 2023, the Los Angeles Rams signed Witherspoon to a one–year, $1.08 million contract.
-He recorded his first interception as a Ram in a loss to the Cincinnati Bengals on September 25, 2023.
+On June 29, 2023, the Los Angeles Rams signed Witherspoon to a one-year, $1.08 million contract.
+He recorded his first interception as a Ram in a loss to the Cincinnati Bengals on September 25.

-On September 11, 2024, Witherspoon was signed to the Rams practice squad after going unsigned during the offseason.
-On October 22, 2024, the Los Angeles Rams promoted Witherspoon to their active roster and signed him to a one–year, $1.12 million contract.
-Witherspoon dove to catch a game-winning interception against Kyler Murray and the Arizona Cardinals on December 28, 2024.
+On September 11, 2024, Witherspoon was signed to the Rams' practice squad after going unsigned during the offseason.
+On October 22, he was promoted to the active roster and signed a one-year, $1.12 million contract with the Rams.
+Witherspoon dove to catch a game-winning interception the Arizona Cardinals on December 28.
 Witherspoon's play sealed a key win for the Rams, as it helped them clinch the NFC West division crown.

-In preparation for the 2025-2026 NFL season, on March 19, 2025, it was announced that Witherspoon agreed to a one-year contract to return for his third season with the Rams.
-Witherspoon started at cornerback in the Rams' first two games, but suffered a broken clavicle in Week 2 and was placed on injured reserve.
+On March 19, 2025, it was announced that Witherspoon agreed to a one-year contract to return for his third season with the Rams.
+He started at cornerback during the first two games, but suffered a broken scapula in Week 2 and was placed on injured reserve.
+Witherspoon was activated on November 29.
+However, he re-broke his scapula during the Wild Card Round against the Panthers and was placed on season-ending injured reserve on January 12, 2026.

+Washington Commanders

+On March 26, 2026, Witherspoon signed a one-year contract with the Washington Commanders.

+On August 4, 2026, Witherspoon announced his retirement from the NFL.